hkhoi/Mobile_Game_Analysis/README.md

 We can see that games that lies between 1.2GB and 1.7GB gets score >4.

- ***Inference:<br/>
+ **Inference:<br/>
- For simpler games, focus on size between 100MB to 150MB of contents<br/>
+ -For simpler games, focus on size between 100MB to 150MB of contents<br/>
- For more complex games, target between 300MB to 600MB of contents<br/>
+ -For more complex games, target between 300MB to 600MB of contents<br/>
- Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer***
+ -Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer**

   *size in the appstore and actual game size may differ after installation, patching and downloading additional content from game server*